How to choose images, and copyright standards for GOV.UK.

 Image quality and things to avoid

 Use good quality imagery.
-This doesn’t mean images have to be professionally shot: smartphone images are acceptable if the quality is good enough.
+This does not mean images have to be professionally shot: smartphone images are acceptable if the quality is good enough.

 Always preview the image and check the quality before you publish it.

-If you don’t have access to a photo library, then the Flickr Creative Commons pages are a great place to start looking.
+If you do not have access to a photo library, then the Flickr Creative Commons pages are a great place to start looking.
 (Go to the advanced search section and click ‘Only search within Creative Commons-licensed content.’)

 Whatever image you use, it should not be blurry, grainy, stretched, pixelated or badly lit.